 - State Government, Excluding Schools and Hospitals

-Many state governments oversee local school districts to ensure that special needs students receive an adequate education.
+Many state government agencies oversee local school districts to ensure that students with special needs receive an adequate education.
 Administrators in these state offices may conduct site visits, facilitate the distribution of funds, and train teachers in new instructional practices.

 - Educational Support Services

 This industry comprises nonprofit organizations and quasi-governmental agencies that supplement the education offered by local school districts.
 For example, some nonprofits help families identify tutors who specifically work with students with disabilities.